-- ▶ implemented in Gensim under the name doc2vec; - Distributed memory (DM) and Distributed Bag-of-words (DBOW) methods; - PV-DM: - learn word embeddings in a usual way (shared by all documents); - randomly initialize document vectors; - use document vectors together with word vectors to predict the neighboring words within a pre-defined window; - minimize error; - the trained model can inference a vector for any new document (the model remains intact). - ► PV-DBOW: - don't use sliding window at all; - just predict all words in the current document using its vector.
+- ▶ implemented in Gensim under the name doc2vec; - Distributed memory (DM) and Distributed Bag-of-words (DBOW) methods; - ► PV-DM: - ► learn word embeddings in a usual way (shared by all documents); - randomly initialize document vectors; - use document vectors together with word vectors to predict the neighboring words; - minimize error; - the trained model can inference a vector for any new document (the model remains intact). - ► PV-DBOW: - don't learn embeddings for words; - just predict words in the documents using document vectors.